skilled-reflection/skilled-reflection.github.io/c12-words.md

 2.FALSE NEG: failure to save and find good DOCs.

+## Plans

+### SELF-W
+speak the truth or shut up.
+Use them for decisions, not emotions.
+Use to facilitate your life PLAN and stop talking for other reasons.  "

+### PPL-W
+Do not use a word that is more of a Lie

+assert boundaries against
+exaggerated words or
+unreliable time (scheduling)

+### NOTES
+Add structural consistency to make LINKS more explicit. edit/apply these techniques as a form of active READING.

 ## L6: 0 or 1
 As a human you are endowed with words.